xanthium-enterprises/GUI-app-for-SQLite-database-CRUD-ops-using-CSharp-and-WinForms/README.md

 ![Build your own sqlite gui app using c# on .net platform for crud operations](/_4_Screenshots/simple-sqlite-database-viewer.jpg)

+- In this repo,you can find a C# winforms application that can connect with an SQLite Database and display the contents of the SQLite db on the Form using DataGridView Control.
+- Created using Visual Studio 2022 Community
+- Supports .NET Core /.NET7 /.NET8 and above.

 ## Youtube Video Tutorial

 ## Online Web Tutorial